vypxl/scar/README.md

 1. Create an [Feature Request] Issue
 2. Fork it ( https://github.com/vypxl/scar/fork )

-Then create the git hook checks via `$ scripts/create-git-hooks`.
+3. (optional) Create the git hook checks via `$ scripts/create-git-hooks`
-You have to ensure that `crystal spec` and `crystal tool format [./src / ./spec]` return 0.
+4. Create your feature branch (git checkout -b my-new-feature)

-3. Create your feature branch (git checkout -b my-new-feature)
+5. Commit your changes (git commit -am 'Add some feature')
-4. Commit your changes (git commit -am 'Add some feature')
+6. Push to the branch (git push origin my-new-feature)
-5. Push to the branch (git push origin my-new-feature)
+7. Create a new Pull Request and mention your issue

-6. Create a new Pull Request and mention your issue
+You have to ensure that `crystal spec` and `crystal tool format --check ./src ./spec` return 0.

 ## Contributors